somenano/SomeNano-for-Wordpress/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Accept Nano Cryptocurrency on your Wordpress site.
-Set up a paywall so content on posts or pages is hidden until the user pays.
+Accept Nano Cryptocurrency on your WordPress site.
+Set up a paywall so content on posts or pages is hidden until the user pays an amount of Nany.

 == Description ==

-SomeNano for Wordpress is a Plugin that will allow you to accept Nano cryptocurrency as payment on your Wordpress site.
+SomeNano for WordPress is a Plugin that will allow you to accept Nano cryptocurrency as payment on your WordPress site.

 Some different ways that you can accept payment is...

 * Paywall on a blog post - require a user to make a payment to view the full content of a blog post.
 * Paywall on a page - require a user to make a payment to view some or all of the content on a page.

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).
+* Paywall for an image - require a user to make a payment to view a premium image, perhaps an image without a watermark.

+Demo site with example usage can be found here: [wordpress.somenano.com](https://wordpress.somenano.com).

 == Installation ==